Ayush2233/Dashboard/README.md

 To install Angular CLI run npm install -g @angular/cli

-- 1. Navigate into the project directory.
+- 1. Navigate into the project directory and open terminal.

 - 2. Run the "ng-serve" command.